Now, now, now. Don’t even try to pretend it isn’t true.

 You HAVE TO be the first person to respect your blog.
 If you don’t, how can you expect others to respect it too?

-This means spending long, sweaty hours at the anvil banging out headlines, refining your storytelling skills, and magnetizing your calls to action.
+This means spending long, sweaty hours at the anvil banging out headlines packed with powerful words, refining your storytelling skills by evoking imagery through sensory details, and magnetizing your calls to action.

 It means stalking your competition to near obsession, so you can predict their every move, and beat them at their own game.